sorentwo/readthis/README.md

 }
 ```

-### Marshalling
+### Serializing

-Readthis uses Ruby's `Marshal` module for dumping and loading all values by
+Readthis uses Ruby's `Marshal` module for serializing all values by default.
-default.
-This isn't always the fastest option, and depending on your use case it
+This isn't always the fastest option, and depending on your use case it may be
-may be desirable to use a faster but less flexible marshaller.
+desirable to use a faster but less flexible serializer.

-By default Readthis knows about 3 different serializers for marshalling:
+By default Readthis knows about 3 different serializers:

 * Marshal
 * JSON
 * Passthrough

 If all cached data can safely be represented as a string then use the
-pass-through marshaller:
+pass-through serializer:

 ```ruby
 Readthis::Cache.new(marshal: Readthis::Passthrough)
 ```

-You can introduce up to four additional marshals by configuring `serializers` on
+You can introduce up to four additional serializers by configuring `serializers`
-the Readthis module.
-For example, if you wanted to use Oj for JSON marshalling,
+on the Readthis module.
+For example, if you wanted to use the extremely fast Oj
-it is extremely fast, but supports limited types:
+library for JSON serialization:

 ```ruby
 Readthis.serializers << Oj